DavidQiuChao/Smartphone-Image-Denoising-Dataset/README.md

 # Smartphone-Image-Denoising-Dataset
-This is an unofficial implement of defective pixels detection in paper "A High-Quality Denoising Dataset for Smartphone Cameras".
+This is an unofficial implementation of defective pixels detection in paper "A High-Quality Denoising Dataset for Smartphone Cameras".

 ## How to get the defective pixel mask
 First, you should run the python script "getMeanBlack.py" to generate the mean image shot in very dark environment.